athos/power-dot/README.md

 # power-dot

-A PoC library for Clojure that lets you make friends with SAM types
+A PoC library for Clojure that helps you make friends with Java's functional interfaces

 ## Example